Hong Kong Bans Face Masks At Public Assemblies

 Hong Kong's decision to invoke emergency powers comes after some of the worst violence yet occurred on Tuesday, the same day Beijing staged massive celebrations in commemoration of 70 years of Communist Party rule.

 Thousands of Hong Kong protesters staged a peaceful march against "global totalitarianism."
-But by mid-afternoon, the peaceful march had broken up into pitched street fights between hardcore protesters and Hong Kong police.
+But by midafternoon, the peaceful march had broken up into pitched street fights between hardcore protesters and Hong Kong police.
 During the violence, a police officer shot and critically wounded an 18-year-old protester.

-Videos of the incident from multiple angles show masked protesters attacking the police officer with umbrellas and metal rods and tackling another to the ground before the shot was fired.
+Videos from multiple angles show masked protesters attacking the police officer with umbrellas and metal rods and tackling another to the ground before the shot was fired.
 Hong Kong police are armed with batons, tear gas and rubber bullets and are only permitted to fire live rounds when facing "assaults to cause or likely to cause death or serious bodily injury."

 Hundreds of protesters wearing surgical and other masks gathered in Hong Kong's central business district Friday for a demonstration against the mask ban.
 A mass protest against police violence is planned for the weekend.

-In the last few weeks, Lam has tried to deescalate the anti-government protests, which demand among other things that she call an independent police inquiry into violence against protesters, institute universal suffrage and step down.
+In the past few weeks, Lam has tried to deescalate the anti-government protests, which demand among other things that she call an independent police inquiry into violence against protesters, institute universal suffrage and step down.

 In September, Lam officially withdrew a proposed extradition bill that would have sent suspected criminals to be tried in mainland China, a proposal that touched off the nearly four months of protests.
 She also held her first town hall meeting three weeks later with Hong Kong residents to better understand community grievances and to create policy solutions.

-Protesters say that the compromises are too little, too late.
-Lam reiterated today that she would not step down.
+Protesters say the compromises are too little, too late.
+Lam reiterated Friday that she would not step down.

 Lam has indicated resolving the protesters' demands may be up to Beijing and not entirely up to her, however.
 In a leaked recording of a private talk obtained by Reuters, Lam can be heard telling a group of businessmen that, "If I have a choice, the first thing is to quit, having made a deep apology, is to step down."